 These banana muffins are soft and tender, perfect for breakfast, in lunch boxes or for a snack, its hard to stop at just one!

 I always make sure we have plenty of bananas in the house for our forever-snacking teenagers, but once in a while we end up with a bunch of brown very ripe bananas which are perfect for baking.

 Very ripe bananas are those that have softened and have dark brown spots or patches before they get to the sticky, black and very mushy stage.

 They are very sweet with an intense banana flavour, making them ideal for baking.

-If you don’t have ripe bananas, place a few in the freezer for a few hours till they darken, this emulates the ripening process.
+TIP: If you don’t have ripe bananas, place a few in the freezer for a couple of hours till they darken, this emulates the ripening process.
 Then leave them on a plate on the counter to thaw fully before mashing.

-Ripe bananas ensure a wonderful soft and tender interior and will make your kitchen smell amazing!
+Ripe bananas give these muffins a wonderful soft and tender crumb and will make your kitchen smell amazing!